 The diakonia of the Seven was directly instrumental in causing the growth and spread of the Christian mission.
 Rather than being involved in charitable or practical work, Collins believes that the Seven were involved in preaching, and that the Hellenist widows were being overlooked in the daily ministry of the Word.
 He explains that, because they were Greek-speaking, women, and widows,

-“. . . they were neither free to attend large gatherings in the temple forecourts nor linguistically equipped to understand what these Aramaic preachers were saying when they returned from the temple to speak in the intimacy of the household (5:42).
-Accordingly, the Hellenist’s widows were in need of preachers who could teach them in Greek, and preferably at home when Greek speakers came together at their tables (6:2).”
-(Collins 2002:57)
+. . . they were neither free to attend large gatherings in the temple forecourts nor linguistically equipped to understand what these Aramaic preachers were saying when they returned from the temple to speak in the intimacy of the household (5:42).
+Accordingly, the Hellenist’s widows were in need of preachers who could teach them in Greek, and preferably at home when Greek speakers came together at their tables (6:2).

-If Collins is correct, this explains why only the Hellenist widows, and not the Hebraic (Aramaic-speaking) widows also, were missing out on the daily ministry (Acts 6:1).
+If Collins is correct, this helps to explain why only the Hellenist widows, and not also the Hebraic (Aramaic-speaking) widows, were missing out on daily ministry (diakonia) (Acts 6:1).

 A Sacred Commission

 Collins believes that the first people to read and hear Luke’s history would have related his use of “diakonia” to the usage in other Greek historical and romantic narrative where the word designated a sacred commission of some kind.
 The church had given the Seven a sacred commission and they seemed well able to fulfill it (Acts 6:3, 6).
 We are told that the men were full of the Spirit and wisdom; and their preaching and evangelistic abilities, in particular those of Stephen and Philip, far exceed the qualifications for deacons found in 1 Timothy 3:8-13, or the qualifications for many deacons today.
 Bearing in mind their abilities, Collins states that the Seven were “a new group of preachers”.